KartikKannapur/kartikkannapur.github.io/mooc.md

 - Practical Statistics for Data Scientists by Peter Bruce, Andrew Bruce - Page 97 of 317 - Chapter 3

-- [Internals of CPython - Version 1](https://intopython.com/) by Prashanth Raghu - Page 0 of 100
+- Mastering Apache Spark - GitBook - Page 15 of 1192
 -----------------------------------------------------------------------------------------------------------------------------

 - Python for Data Analysis by Wes McKinney, published by O'Reilly Media - Page 95 of 470 - Chapter 4 - NumPy